Asylum backlog at record high, Home Office figures show

 On Wednesday the Home Office announced plans to streamline the system by scrapping interviews in some cases.

-Prime Minister Rishi Sunak has pledged to eradicate much of the backlog by the end of this year.
+The move aims to reduce the asylum backlog which Prime Minister Rishi Sunak wants to see largely eradicated by the end of this year.

+Instead of a face-to-face interview, some 12,000 asylum seekers from Afghanistan, Eritrea, Libya, Syria and Yemen will fill in a 10-page questionnaire.

+Applicants from these countries already have 95% of their asylum claims accepted, says the Home Office.